 This course is suited for ALL students including English as a Second Language (ESL) students and has an OPEN book exam.

 The objective of this course is to allow the participant to understand the concepts, procedures and tools that are necessary for working at heights.
 Topics covered in this course include:

-- Overview of portions of the Alberta Occupational Health & Safety Act, Legislation and Code
+- Overview of portions of the Alberta Occupational Health and Safety Act, Legislation and Code

-- Review of portions of the Alberta Occupational Health & Safety Act, Legislation and Code as it pertains to fall protection
+- Review of portions of the Alberta Occupational Health and Safety Act, Legislation and Code as it pertains to fall protection

 - Fall protection situational awareness